xataio/client-ts/README.md

 Right now we are still not publishing the client on deno.land or have support for deno in the codegen.

-However you can already use it with your preferred node CDN with the following import in the auto-generated ``:
+However you can already use it with your preferred node CDN with the following import in the auto-generated ``xata.ts`` file:

 ```ts
 import {